 More than the music

 Historic Tuscumbia is one of Alabama’s oldest towns and lies in an area originally explored by French traders.
-Between 1815 and 1817 non-Indian settlers arrived to join the native Chickasaw tribal people and It soon became North Alabama’s agricultural and commercial centre.
+Between 1815 and 1817 non-Indian settlers arrived to join the native Chickasaw tribal people.
+Tuscumbia soon became North Alabama’s agricultural and commercial centre.
 Today, antique stores, boutiques, cafes and a new “pocket park” make downtown Tuscumbia a delightful shopping area.

 19th Century Architecture

 Tuscumbia also boasts one of the state’s best collections of 19th century architecture from the antebellum period.
 The town is centred around the Colbert County Courthouse.
 The six blocks along Main Street hold some of Alabama’s earliest commercial buildings, many dating from the late 19th century.
 Preservation and restoration of historic homes and commercial buildings has made Tuscumbia a popular destination for visitors interested in history and antiquities.
-Belle Mont Mansion, a fine example of early 1800s antebellum architecture and The Colbert County Courthouse, built in 1881, are worth visiting, as are many of the historical downtown churches.
+Belle Mont Mansion, a fine example of early 1800s antebellum architecture.
+The Colbert County Courthouse, built in 1881, is also worth visiting.
+As well as many of the historical downtown churches.

 America’s First Lady of Courage

 Ivy Green is an example of a 19th century home and it is where in 1880 Helen Keller was born.
-At the age of just 19 months an illness left Helen deaf and blind and her father was advised to contact the Perkins Institute for the Blind in Boston, Massachusetts.
-With the help of her teacher, Miss Anne Sullivan, Helen overcame many of her disabilities – their story is portrayed in the 1962 film “The Miracle Worker” starring Anne Bancroft & Patty Duke.
+At the age of just 19 months an illness left Helen deaf and blind.
+Her father was advised to contact the Perkins Institute for the Blind in Boston, Massachusetts.
+With the help of her teacher, Miss Anne Sullivan, Helen overcame many of her disabilities.
+Their story is portrayed in the 1962 film “The Miracle Worker” starring Anne Bancroft & Patty Duke.

 Tuscumbia Railway Depot Museum

-Found just off Main Street, the historic railway depot building built by the Memphis and Charleston Railroad is now a museum and has an original carriage which belonged to Helen Keller’s family and a vast collection of rail memorabilia.
+Found just off Main Street, the historic railway depot building built by the Memphis and Charleston Railroad is now a museum.
+It has an original carriage which belonged to Helen Keller’s family and a vast collection of rail memorabilia.